ovh/go-ovh/README.md

 ### Create a client

-- Use ``govh.NewClient()`` to have full controll over ther authentication
+- Use ``ovh.NewClient()`` to have full controll over ther authentication
-- Use ``govh.NewEndpointClient()`` to create a client for a specific API and use credentials from config files or environment
+- Use ``ovh.NewEndpointClient()`` to create a client for a specific API and use credentials from config files or environment
-- Use ``govh.NewDefaultClient()`` to create a client unsing endpoint and credentials from config files or environment
+- Use ``ovh.NewDefaultClient()`` to create a client unsing endpoint and credentials from config files or environment

 ### Query